How to Find the Best Commercial Mortgage LendersMarch 29, 2019

 Mortgage lenders are institutions that offer a specific set of loan products.
 When you borrow from a mortgage lender, you work directly with the lender.
 This can be a blessing or a curse, depending on the organization and its representatives.
 When you go to a bank for a commercial mortgage, you will interact with a loan officer, the forward face of the institution.
 Normally, you will not have access to the many people behind the scenes.
 Specifically, these include the members of the loan committee, the underwriters, appraisers, the FDIC, lawyers, accountants and others.

 A mortgage broker is also responsible for getting you a commercial mortgage.
 However, unlike a mortgage lender, a mortgage broker can work with an entire network of mortgage lenders.
 Happily, this allows the mortgage broker to find you the loan options that best meet your needs.
 Frequently, the mortgage broker is an individual who runs or works at a loan brokerage firm.
 Therefore, the person you work with is the point person for finding you the perfect loan.
 Often, the best commercial mortgage lenders “graduate” to become mortgage brokers.
-That is, they have the experience and expertise to procure the absolutely best deal terms to fit your circumstances.
-It can be said that commercial mortgage brokers close 70% of all commercial loans in the U.S. There’s a very good reason for this!
+That is, they have the experience and expertise to procure the absolute best deal terms to fit your circumstances.
+Commercial mortgage brokers close 70% of all commercial loans in the U.S. There’s a very good reason for this!

 Mortgage Brokers vs Direct Lenders: Which Is Best?

 Direct lenders provide loans using their own funding.
 A bank, conduit lender, or insurance company uses internal resources to fund commercial mortgage loans.
 Basically, mortgage lenders and direct lenders are one and the same.
-Mortgage brokers work with many direct lenders, but is not itself a direct lender.
+A mortgage broker works with many direct lenders, but is not itself a direct lender.
 In other words, mortgage brokers can exercise independent judgment to get you the loan you want.

 There are several reasons why you might prefer working with a mortgage broker instead of a direct lender, including: